saraparveen26/Sales-Volume-Forecasting/README.md

 The following steps were completed to make predictions about overall sales volume using the SARMAX model.

 **NOTE: The following charts are based on data from all 10 product categories.
-Similar steps were performed for each individual product category and can be viewed by selecting the filter in the Forecasting Dashboard:  @@@@@@@&&&&&&&&&&
+Similar steps were performed for each individual product category and can be viewed by selecting the filter in the Forecasting notebook:

 1. Identified the stationarity and difference of the time series:
 Based on the results of the Dickey-Fuller test, the p-value = 0.11034.
 As the p-value is greater than 0.05, we can suggest that our time series is non-stationary.